kkentzo/ork/README.md

 `ork` organizes workflows in yaml format (`Orkfile.yml`) as a collection of tasks, each consisting of a sequence of actions that are executed independently of each other (i.e. in separate processes).
-For
+If an action results in an error, then the chain stops.

-example:
+Here's an example:

 ```yaml
 global: